 -The company was unable to find the right candidate at that given time

 -The requirement for that position has changed therefore the job needs to be reposted to mirror those changes

 Whichever might be the reason, it shouldn’t be a dilemma to you as it’s the company’s sole choice.

 This gives you an opportunity to make corrections to your resume, cover letter, and also address the role and job description in a better light.

 1. The previous applicants were deemed not suitable for the role

-The popular and well-known reason why vacancy gets reposted is due to the fact that the hiring manager did not get abundant CVs from qualified candidates the first time the role was posted.
+The popular and well-known reason why vacancies gets reposted is due to the fact that the hiring manager did not get abundant applications from qualified candidates the first time the role was posted.